raku-community-modules/LWP-Simple/README.md

-LWP::Simple for Perl 6
+LWP::Simple for Raku
 =================

 [![Build Status](https://travis-ci.org/perl6/perl6-lwp-simple.svg?branch=master)](https://travis-ci.org/perl6/perl6-lwp-simple)

-This is a quick & dirty implementation of a LWP::Simple clone for Rakudo Perl 6; it does both `GET` and `POST` requests.
+This is a quick & dirty implementation of a LWP::Simple clone for Raku; it does both `GET` and `POST` requests.

 Dependencies
 ============

-LWP::Simple depends on the modules MIME::Base64 and URI, which you can find at http://modules.perl6.org/.
+LWP::Simple depends on the modules MIME::Base64 and URI, which you can find at http://modules.raku.org/.
 The tests depends on [JSON::Tiny](https://github.com/moritz/json).

 Write: